-Plan-Do-Check-Act (PDCA) model 0.4
+0.4 "Plan-Do-Check-Act" (PDCA) model

-This Publicly Available Specification is designed to be incorporated into a management system that uses the plan-do-check-act (PDCA) model, which turn will guide the implementation and execution of the resilience management policy processes.
-Figure 3 illustrates how a management system can incorporate resilience management policy that captures the requirements and expectations of the interested parties and, through the necessary actions and processes, can produce is management outcomes that meet those requirements and expectations.
-Figure 3 also illustrates the links in the processes presented in Clause 4 of this Publicly Available Specification.
-Available Specification.
+This International Standard is designed to be incorporated into a management system that uses the "Plan-Do-Check-Act" (PDCA) model, which in turn will guide the implementation and execution of the resilience management policy processes.
+Figure 3 illustrates how a management system can incorporate a resilience management policy that captures the requirements and expectations of the interested parties and through the necessary actions and processes, produce risk management outcomes that meet those requirements and expectations.
+Figure 3 also illustrates the links in the processes presented in Clause 4 of this International Standard.